 (1) Except as authorized under s.
 13.621, no person may engage in lobbying as a lobbyist on behalf of a principal and no principal may authorize a lobbyist to engage in lobbying on its behalf unless the principal reports to the commission, in such manner as the commission may prescribe, each legislative proposal, budget bill subject and proposed administrative rule number in connection with which the principal has made or intends to make a lobbying communication or, if the lobbying does not relate to a legislative proposal or proposed administrative rule that has been numbered or a budget bill subject, each topic of a lobbying communication made or intended to be made by the principal.
-A principal shall describe any topic of a lobbying communication and whether the communication is an attempt to influence legislative or administrative action, or both.
+A principal shall describe any topic of a lobbying communication with reasonable specificity, sufficient to identify the subject matter of the lobbying communication and whether the communication is an attempt to influence legislative or administrative action, or both.
 The principal shall file the report no later than the end of the 15th day after the date on which the principal makes a lobbying communication with respect to a legislative proposal, proposed administrative rule, budget bill subject or other topic not previously reported by the principal under this section during the biennial period for which the principal is registered.
 The report shall be made by a person who is identified by the principal under s.13.64 (1) (e).

-The Commission does not have the available resources to conduct audits of each lobbying principal and lobbyist's internal records.
-Staff audits for 15-day reports submitted after an SLAE deadline, which can be determined with certainty as being late.
+Previously, the Commission did not have the available resources to conduct audits of each lobbying principal and lobbyist's internal records.
+Staff has been auditing for 15-day reports submitted after an SLAE deadline, which can be determined with certainty as being late.
 The Commission would also investigate any formal complaints related to late reporting.
+With the launch of the new lobbying website, the Commission now has the information needed to more accurately audit for late 15-day reports.
+These procedures will be reviewed in the near future.